knottwill/Tarotmatics/README.md

 ![UI](./UI.png)

-Tarotmatics is a personalized Tarot card reader:
+Tarotmatics is a AI-driven personalized Tarot card reader:
 - Open the app and answer Fortuna's questions (ensure you have a working Mic).
 - Fortuna will generate three fitting tarot cards with personalised artwork.
 - Fortuna will then produce an interpretation of the cards, tailored to your unique situation and responses.